elch93/tgc-proj1-spca/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the local SPCA website.